The Continuous Subsolution Problem for Complex Hessian Equations: Continuity of the pluripotential of a diffuse measure

 Let us give a simple example. \begin{example} Let $\phi \in \mathcal{SH}_m(\Omega) \cap L^{\infty} (\Omega)$ and $\sigma_\phi := (dd^c \phi)^m \wedge \beta^{n-m}$ be its $m$-Hessian measure.
 Set $M := \hbox{osc}_{\Omega} \phi$.
 Then from the definition of the $m$-Hessian capacity, we have for any compact subset $K \subset \Omega$,

 This implies that the measure $\sigma_\phi$ is diffuse with respect to the $m$-Hessian capacity on $\Omega$ and $\Gamma_{\sigma_\phi} (t) \leq A t$ for any $t \in \R^+$.

-An example of Ko\l odziej shows that there exits a Borel measure $\mu$ such that $\mu \leq \text{c}_m $, but $\mu$ is not the Monge-Amp\`ere of a bounded plurisubharmonic function (see \cite{Kol96}). \end{example}
+An example of Ko\l odziej shows that there exits a Borel measure $\mu$ such that $\mu \leq \text{c}_n $, but $\mu$ is not the Monge-Amp\`ere of a bounded plurisubharmonic function (see \cite{Kol96}). \end{example}

-The following examples du to Dinew and Ko\l odziej are more involved. \begin{example} 1.Assume that $1 \leq m < n$.
-Then Dinew and Ko\l odziej proved in \cite{DK14} that the volume measure $\lambda_{2 n}$ is diffuse with respect to capacity.
+The following examples due to Dinew and Ko\l odziej are more involved. \begin{example} 1.Assume that $1 \leq m < n$.
+Then Dinew and Ko\l odziej proved in \cite{DK14} that the volume measure $\lambda_{2 n}$ is diffuse with respect to the $m$-Hessian capacity.
 Namely for any $1 < r < \frac{n}{n - m}$, there exists a constant $N (r) > 0$ such that for any compact subset $K \subset \Omega$,

 Observe that this estimate is sharp in terms of the exponent when $m < n$.
 This can be seen by taking $\Omega = \B$ the unit ball and $K := \bar{\B_r} \subset \B$ the closed ball of radius $r \in ]0,1[$, since $\text{c}_m(\bar{\B}_r ,\B) \approx r^{2 (n-m)}$ as $r \to 0$ (see \cite{Lu12}).